danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

-The same proposal introduces the [`-Wunsafe-buffer-usage`]( https://clang.llvm.org/docs/DiagnosticsReference.html#wunsafe-buffer-usage) warning in Clang which you can enable to ban pointer arithmetic and which has the intention of converting all those native pointers into view types, which pair a size with the pointer through the type system.
+The same proposal introduces the [`-Wunsafe-buffer-usage`]( https://clang.llvm.org/docs/DiagnosticsReference.html#wunsafe-buffer-usage) warning in Clang which you can enable to ban pointer arithmetic.
+This is very useful to help a project convert all their native array pointers into view types, which pair a size with the pointer through the type system.
 See, the problem is that even if you enable bounds checking in `std::span` and `std::string_view`, the majority of C++ code really doesn't use those types, our industry's code bases are still full of pointers to arrays.
 So this warning gives a